 Where to Begin

-A good place to start is working on the things you can control:
+A good place to start to improving your milk texturing and latte art is working on the things you can control:

 – Always ensure you have clean and cold milk pitchers.